ondrejkonec/ondrejkonecny/src/pages/blog/basic-structure-of-design-systems/index.md

 ---
+layout: ../../../layouts/MarkdownPostLayout.astro

-title: "The basic structure of design systems"
+title: 'The basic structure of design systems'
+pubDate: 2021-02-14
+upDate: 2021-02-14
-description: "Explanation of the design system and overview of its parts.
+description: 'Explanation of the design system and overview of its parts.
 When is it reasonable to think about creating a design system?
-And when, on the other hand, is it better to choose a different approach?"
+And when, on the other hand, is it better to choose a different approach?'
-date: 2021-02-14
-tags:
+tags: ["CSS", "front-end"]
-  - hp
-  - post
-layout: "layouts/blog-detail.njk"
 ---

 <nav class="toc">
 <ol>
   <li><a href="#history">History</a></li>